ibm-cloud-docs/containers/cs_versions_changelog.md

 Review the version 1.16 changelog.
 {: shortdesc}

-Kubernetes version 1.16 is deprecated, and becomes unsupported on 29 January 2021 (date subject to change).
+Kubernetes version 1.16 is deprecated, and becomes unsupported on 31 January 2021.
 [Update your clusters](/docs/containers?topic=containers-update) to at least Kubernetes version 1.17 as soon as possible.
 {: deprecated}

 ### Changelog for master fix pack 1.16.15_1557, released 19 January 2021